amaschas/quiz_wizard/SOLUTION.md

 ### Thoughts and Possible Changes

+I focussed mostly on what I thought of as the core functionality of the quiz: taking the quiz itself, keeping state, scoring and tracking duration.
+I decided not to implement the feature that allowed different point values for questions, and the LLM supported question answering.
+I had also intended to create a mechanism to select a user and provide the user data globally but ran out of time, hence the stubbed user IDs.

 I think that the biggest drawback to my approach is that the data fetching interfaces are effectively all embedded within the QuizPage component.
 This made them hard to share, and I ended up having to duplicate `fetchUser` for the quizzes landing page as a result.
 A unified API interface is generally a good thing to have in a frontend application.

+I would have also liked to spend more time ensuring the API endpoints generated the correct codes and response in all cases, and taken the time to have the frontend API interface properly handle those codes.

 I kept my styling and CSS modifications to a minimum, and my generaly approach involves some SCSS-specific strategies and I didn't want to go down the rabbit hole of adding a compiler to the build.

-I had also intended to create a mechanism to select a user and provide the user data globally but ran out of time, hence the stubbed user IDs.

 ## (If you didn't go with the boilerplate) Notes on design/architecture and rationale